rbohan/MongoLDAP/README.md

 #### Create Server Certificate

-**IMPORTANT**: Replace `cn` value with the FQDN for the LDAP server, especially if you want to connect from e.g. Atlas where you may have less control over DNS settings!
+**IMPORTANT**: Replace `cn` value with the FQDN for the LDAP server, especially if you want to connect from Atlas, for example, where you may have less control over DNS settings!

 (You many also want to update the `organization` field too).